grntco/100daysofcode/README.md

 Day 73: Coding through the JS Algorithms and Data Structures course from freeCodeCamp.
 Completed the project on the phone number checker.
 1 project left to go!

 Day 74: Coding through the JS Algorithms and Data Structures course from freeCodeCamp.
 Started project on the cash register.

+Day 75: Coding through the JS Algorithms and Data Structures course from freeCodeCamp.
+Continued project on the cash register.